laozhou-in-germany/Chens_LMS_Public/docs/docs/ref1_folder_structure.md

 - ◕: xxxx
 - ●: xxxxx

-The symbols are automatically displayed before or after the title of the note.
-They are visible in the reading mode, or in the dataview query result, and even in the Live Preview mode.
+The symbols are automatically displayed before or after the note title.
+They are visible in the reading mode, or in the dataview query result (Live Preview mode).
 This feature is supported by the plugin [Supercharged links](https://github.com/mdelobelle/obsidian_supercharged_links).